Small business ideas that actually work in 2026

 A clothing label business lets you create your own fashion brand.
 There are plenty of specialist categories to target, including sportswear, maternity gear, fair trade apparel, baby wear, and sustainable clothing.

 You can make items yourself or hire contractors to follow your designs.
-Start with 1 or 2 lines while you test the market's appetite for your products.
+Start with one or two lines while you test the market's appetite for your products.

 Beauty business